CIBC-Internal/python/Doc/library/logging.handlers.rst

    .. method:: emit(record)

-      Sends the record to the Web server as an URL-encoded dictionary.
+      Sends the record to the web server as a URL-encoded dictionary.
 The :meth:`mapLogRecord` method is used to convert the record to the dictionary to be sent.

-   .. note:: Since preparing a record for sending it to a Web server is not
+   .. note:: Since preparing a record for sending it to a web server is not
       the same as a generic formatting operation, using :meth:`~logging.Handler.setFormatter` to specify a
       :class:`~logging.Formatter` for a :class:`HTTPHandler` has no effect.
-      Instead of calling :meth:`~logging.Handler.format`, this handler calls :meth:`mapLogRecord` and then :func:`urllib.parse.urlencode` to encode the dictionary in a form suitable for sending to a Web server.
+      Instead of calling :meth:`~logging.Handler.format`, this handler calls :meth:`mapLogRecord` and then :func:`urllib.parse.urlencode` to encode the dictionary in a form suitable for sending to a web server.

 .. _queue-handler: